Transfer to CU Denver's College of Liberal Arts & Sciences or College of Public Affairs

 In addition, CCD has $1,000,000 available in scholarships.
 Apply at CCD.edu/Scholarships.

-A Two-Year Degree from CCD Can Lead to a Four-Year Degree from University of Colorado Denver
+A Two-Year Degree from CCD Can Lead to a Four-Year Degree from the University of Colorado Denver

 The Associate of Applied Science (A.A.S.) in paralegal transfer degree is an agreement between CCD and the University of Colorado Denver.
 Once you complete these degree requirements, you will have completed your lower-division general education requirements and will be eligible to transfer to the University of Colorado Denver as a junior in sociology or political science in the College of Liberal Arts and Sciences or as a criminal justice or public affairs major in the School of Public Affairs.
-View course map for required courses (link to catalog).
+View the course map for required courses.

 As part of the degree plan, you will complete an internship, which will provide you with the opportunity to supplement your coursework with practical work experience.
 You will work under the immediate supervision of experienced personnel at a business location and with the direct guidance of the instructor.